AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/slack-modules.md

   </tr>
   <tr>
    <td role="rowheader">Date from</td>
    <td>Enter the earliest date that you want to return files from.
-For a list of supported date and time formats, see <a href="../../workfront-fusion/mapping/type-coercion.md" class="MCXref xref" data-mc-variable-override="">Type coercion in Adobe Workfront Fusion</a>.</td>
+For a list of supported date and time formats, see <a href="../../workfront-fusion/mapping/type-coercion.md" class="MCXref xref" data-mc-variable-override="">Type coercion in [!DNL Adobe Workfront Fusion]</a>.</td>
   </tr>
   <tr>
    <td role="rowheader">Date to</td>
    <td>Enter the latest date that you want to return files from.
-For a list of supported date and time formats, see <a href="../../workfront-fusion/mapping/type-coercion.md" class="MCXref xref" data-mc-variable-override="">Type coercion in Adobe Workfront Fusion</a>.</td>
+For a list of supported date and time formats, see <a href="../../workfront-fusion/mapping/type-coercion.md" class="MCXref xref" data-mc-variable-override="">Type coercion in [!DNL Adobe Workfront Fusion]</a>.</td>
   </tr>
   <tr>
    <td role="rowheader">Limit</td>